-- Job No. (1) To get a village programme for women formulated by the village women themselves or in active consultation with them. - (2) To assess the needs and resources of the area in which Project workers are posted by making a detailed survey so far as it relates to women's educational needs and welfare programmes. - (3) To create a better understanding of development programmes among rural women : - (a) By organising home visits and working with the housewife. - (b) By contacting women in the fields during work or recess hours and participating in her tasks to enable the worker derive a proper appreciation of her problems. - (c) By undertaking simple demonstrations of Home Economics activity so as to encourage women to learn new ways of doing their home chores. - (d) By organising simple recreational programmes where women could shed their reserve and participate for spontaneous relaxation. - (e) By observing common festivals and melas in such a manner as will help to strengthen social and group ties among women and help to break caste and class barriers.
+- Job No. (1) To get a village programme for women formulated by the village women themselves or in active consultation with them. - (2) To assess the needs and resources of the area in which Project workers are posted by making a detailed survey so far as it relates to women's educational needs and welfare programmes. - (3) To create a better understanding of development programmes among rural women: - (a) By organising home visits and working with the housewife. - (b) By contacting women in the fields during work or recess hours and participating in her tasks to enable the worker derive a proper appreciation of her problems. - (c) By undertaking simple demonstrations of Home Economics activity so as to encourage women to learn new ways of doing their home chores. - (d) By organising simple recreational programmes where women could shed their reserve and participate for spontaneous relaxation. - (e) By observing common festivals and melas in such a manner as will help to strengthen social and group ties among women and help to break caste and class barriers. - (f) By organising exhibitions of simple articles of immediate interest to the housewife, so as to help to attract her interest to new things creating new demands for which supply lines could be organized with advantage.

-- (f) By organising exhibitions of simple articles of immediate interest to the housewife, so as to help to switch her interest into new things creating new demands for which supply lines could be organized with advantage. - (4) To build up a programme of informal group activities in terms of : - (a) Grameen Mahila Mandals. - (b) Balika Mandals and - (c) Shisu Mandals which will create the climate for the introduction of formal activities under social services. - (5) To lead group work on to higher forms of community work where housewives can have opportunities to discuss informally, all about care of health, about better methods of processing of foodstuff and better methods of nutrition and food preservation, problems of pregnancy, maternity, and child care, problems of finding or creating leisure by the adoption improvements of labour-saving nature.
+- (4) To build up a programme of informal group activities in terms of: - (a) Grameen Mahila Mandals. - (b) Balika Mandals and - (c) Shishu Mandals which will create the climate for the introduction of social welfare activities. - (5) To lead group work on to higher forms of community work where housewives can have opportunities to discuss informally, all about care of health, about better methods of processing of foodstuff and better methods of nutrition and food preservation, problems of pregnancy, maternity, and child care, problems of finding or creating leisure by adopting labour-savin gdevices.